wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) InsertBefore(item T, index int) *Collection[T]` [#](collection.go#L335)
 * `collection.go:335:337` [#](collection.go#L335-L337)

-InsertBefore inserts the specified item before the specified index andreturns the current collection.
-If the specified index is less than 0,c.Unshift is used.
-If an index greater than the size of the collection isspecified, c.Push is used instead. ( Chainable )
+InsertBefore inserts the specified item before the specified index and returns the current collection.
+If the specified index is less than 0, c.Unshift is used.
+If an index greater than the size of the collection is specified, c.Push is used instead. ( Chainable )

 ```go
 package main